lavalleedelgado/ClusterVentureCapital/README.md

 | cluster_label | STRING   |
 | amount        | FLOAT    |

-My implementation uses a Java appliation to read each XML file, serializes the data into HDFS, and loads into Hive with the Thrift deserializer.
+My implementation uses a Java appliation to read each XML file, serializes the data into HDFS, and loads it all into Hive with the Thrift deserializer.

 ```
 touch sec.out